-14. Notice of the appointment of members to a Municipal Planning Tribunal must be published in the Gazette and in newspapers circulating in its area of jurisdiction announcing -

-(a) that it has established a Municipal Planning Tribunal;

-(b) the names of the persons that it has appointed to a Municipal Planning Tribunal, including the Chairperson and Deputy Chairperson;

-(c) the date from which applications for municipal planning approval can be lodged for consideration by the Municipal Planning Tribunal; and

-(d) where and with whom applications for municipal planning approval can be lodged.

-- (e) if the Municipality has established a Joint Municipal Planning Tribunal, also - - (i) the names of the participating municipalities; - (ii) where a copy of the written agreement between the participating municipalities may be obtained.
+- 14. Notice of the appointment of members to a Municipal Planning Tribunal must be published in the Gazette and in a newspaper announcing- - (a) that it has established a Municipal Planning Tribunal; - (b) the names of the persons that it has appointed to a Municipal Planning Tribunal, including the Chairperson and Deputy Chairperson; - (c) the date from which applications for municipal planning approval can be lodged for consideration by the Municipal Planning Tribunal; and - (d) where and with whom applications for municipal planning approval can be lodged. - (e) if the Municipality has established a Joint Municipal Planning Tribunal, also- - (i) the names of the participating municipalities; - (ii) where a copy of the written agreement between the participating municipalities may be obtained.